cube-soft/cube.pdf/Readme.md

 }
 ```

-When you merge, extract, or remove existing PDF documents, the simplest sample is as follow.
+When you merge, extract, or remove existing PDF pages, the simplest code is as follow.
 Note that if you specify an IDocumentReader object to the Add method of an IDocumentWriter implementation class, the IDocumentWriter object automatically disposes the specified object before saving.

 ```cs